stuti-ui/ping-pong/README.md

 # ping-pong
-A ping pong game creates by javascript
+A ping pong game created by javascript